In this video blog we will be discussing about the era and the factors which led to the creation of Hadoop Framework.

 Thus, we hope this blog has helped you understand on how Doug Cutting and Mike Cafarella inspired from Google’s GFS and MapReduce architecture and introduced Hadoop.

-Keep visiting our site www.acadgild.com for more updates on Hadoop and other technologies.
+Keep visiting our site www.acadgild.com for more updates and other technologies.
+Also, take up best online courses and certifications for various technology from our top big data coaching center online.